Château de Lutzelbourg: History

-The history of the castle begins with Pierre, the son of Count Frédéric de Montbéliard, of very noble lineage since he is related to the powerful house of Savoy.
-On the death of his grandmother, the Marquise Adélaïde of Suse, in December 1091, he became the heir to the Magraviate of Suse (Italy).
-However, the title is claimed by the Emperor Henry IV of the Holy Empire.
-By obligation, Pierre must then settle on his ancestral lands between Philippsbourg and the valley of the Zorn.
-Few sources mention the name "Lutzelbourg", which comes from Lutzel Burg meaning Small Castle, before the 12th.
-It does not appear until 1126 in the founding notice of the Convent of Saint Jean Saverne by Count Pierre de Lutzelbourg.
-Pierre took this name when he took possession of the site.
+The history of the castle began with Pierre, the son of Count Frédéric de Montbéliard, who belonged to a noble lineage associated with the powerful House of Savoy.
+In December 1091, following the death of his grandmother, Marquise Adélaïde of Suse, Pierre became the rightful heir to the Magraviate of Suse in Italy.
+However, the title was also claimed by Henry IV, Holy Roman Emperor.
+As a result, Pierre was compelled to settle on his ancestral lands situated between Philippsbourg and the Zorn Valley.
+While there are limited sources that mention the name "Lutzelbourg" before the 12th century, it is derived from "lutzel Burg", meaning "small castle".
+The name "Lutzelbourg" first appeared in 1126 in the founding notice of the Convent of Saint Jean Saverne by Count Pierre de Lutzelbourg.
+Pierre adopted this name when he took possession of the site.

 Around 1100, Pierre negotiated the exchange of the priory of Saint-Quirin with castel de Lutzelbourg at the abbey of Marmoutier in Alsace.
-Réginald will be the only son of the union of Pierre and Ita, his death a few days after Christmas 1142 leaves the county without descendants.
-It is the cousin of Pierre, the bishopric of Metz | bishop of Metz Étienne, who receives sovereignty around 1150 and gives custody of it to the first Lords of Lutzelbourg.
+Réginald, the only son of the union of Pierre and Ita, died a few days after Christmas 1142 leaving the county without descendants.
+It was Pierre's cousin Étienne, the Bishop of Metz, who received sovereignty around 1150 and gave custody of it to the first Lords of Lutzelbourg.

-Two families had an important role in the history of the castle between the 13th and 14th centuries: the lords of Fénétrange and the Lutzelsteins share possession of the estate and successively impose their laws (toll duty in Lutzelbourg for example).
+Two families had an important role in the history of the castle between the 13th and 14th centuries: the lords of Fénétrange and the Lutzelsteins shared possession of the estate and successively imposed their laws (toll duty in Lutzelbourg for example).
 They were ousted around 1450 by the Palatine Counts during the conquest of the castle.

-In 1523, Louis the Pacific ordered the destruction of the castle of Lutzelbourg to stop the desires of Franz von Sickingen.
+In 1523, Louis the Pacific ordered the destruction of the castle of Lutzelbourg to stop the designs of Franz von Sickingen.

-In 1840, the ruins of the castle of Lutzelbourg were saved from demolition by Adolf Germain, a notary in Phalsbourg because the owners wanted to sell the materials from the ruin to the companies that were building the railway line.
+In 1840, the ruins of the castle were saved from demolition by Adolf Germain, a notary in Phalsbourg, when the owners wanted to sell the materials from the ruin to the companies that were building the railway line.